 Once you’ve settled on the type of gear you need, check out the Travel gear guides section because you’ll find articles in there listing the best gear on the market today.

 However, plenty of people prefer or are more used to a sat nav.
-So, either way, here are a few guides to help you decide on a navigation device.
+Check out our Electronics Guides section below, you’ll find the best sat navs and phone mounts on the market today to help you decide on your navigation device.

 The motorcycle travel community is awesome and incredibly helpful.
 You’ll find some amazing travellers out there more than willing to lend a helping hand.
 So, if you need further help in planning, preparing or whatever, don’t be afraid to reach out to people.